andreycpp/envoy-keycloak-oauth2/README.md

 # envoy-keycloak-oauth2

-An example of configuring Envoy proxy to authenticate users against Keycloak before allowing access to upstream.
+An example of using Keycloak with Envoy proxy for user auth utilizing Envoy's [oauth2 filter](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/oauth2_filter)

-Envoy is levereging built-in [oauth2 filter](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/oauth2_filter)

-Keycloak uses static import to create realm called "demorealm" and a client "democlient" with specified client secret.
-Same client/secret are specified in Envoy configuration of the oauth2 filter.
+Keycloak image has pre-configured realm "demorealm" with client_id/secret and a test user.
+Same client_id/secret are specified in Envoy configuration of the oauth2 filter.

 ### how to run

-1. Add /etc/hosts entry: `127.0.0.1 keycloak`
 1. Start containers via `docker-compose up`
-1. Navigate to http://keycloak:8080, login as admin user (admin:admin) and create a test user
 1. Go to http://localhost:10000 where Envoy listens.
-You should see immediate redirect to keycloak for user auth.
-After successful auth you should see redirect to upstream (Nginx with default web page).
+You should see immediate redirect to keycloak for user auth at http://localhost:8080
+1. Log in as user "aa" password "aa".
+You should see redirect to upstream (Nginx with default web page)